gibiansky/jupyter-haskell/README.md

 # Stack (recommended)
 stack install jupyter

-# Cabal
+# Cabal (not recommended)
 cabal install jupyter
 ```

 ### ZeroMQ Installation
-`jupyter` depends on the `zeromq4-haskell` package, which requires ZeroMQ to be installed.
+`jupyter` depends on the [`zeromq4-haskell`](https://hackage.haskell.org/package/zeromq4-haskell)
+ package, which requires ZeroMQ to be installed.
 Depending
-on your platform, this may require compiling from source.
+on your platform, this may require compiling ZeroMQ from source.
 If you use a Mac, it is recommended that
 you install Homebrew (if you have not installed it already) and use it to install ZeroMQ.

 Installation Commands: